 Should you hire an agency?

 The truth is, you can!
 It is just quite difficult.
-Some brands do decent on their own, but many fall victim to "The Three Year Cycle: Honeymoon, Reality Check and Fade" with nothing to show for it.
+Some brands do decent on their own, but many fall victim to "The Three Year Cycle: Honeymoon, Reality Check and Fade" with nothing to show.
 Some immediate things an agency can bring you…

 - Diversified platforms, opportunities and strategies